Pictogrammers/MaterialDesignLight/.github/ISSUE_TEMPLATE/3_bug_report.md

 ---
-name: 🐛 Bug report
+name: Report a Bug 🐛
-about: Report an issue with an icon or supporting library
+about: Report an issue with an icon.
+title: ''
+labels: Bug

 ---